Moving to Los Angeles? 13 Reasons You’ll Love Living Here!

 Pizza?
 New Yorkers living in L.A. complain about the paucity of good pizza here.
 Getting a slice in Los Angeles is not the same experience as it is in NYC.
 New Yorkers frequently and repeatedly air their pizza grievances.
 Yet if they leave for any period of time, they’ll admit how much they miss L.A.’s amazing sushi, Thai food, tacos or Korean barbecue.
 If you’re moving to Los Angeles from New York, you’re trading away good pizza but getting many other culinary treats in exchange.
 It’s a very good trade.
 Your East Coast pizza isn’t going anywhere; you can get a slice on your next trip home for the holidays.

 Burgers?
 What’s the first stop an Angelino or savvy tourist makes when they fly into BUR or LAX?
 In-N-Out Burger!
 Even vegetarians living in Los Angeles admit their #1 Kryptonite is stuffing one’s face with a “Double-Double, animal style.”
 Check out In-N-Out’s not-so-secret menu that lets you modify an order to your liking.

 Working in Los Angeles

 Moving to L.A. for a job?
-Our sister website, United Hollywood, has all the L.A. listings, updated every five minutes.
+RubyHome has every real estate listing in L.A. from the regional MLS, updated every five minutes.